Gas Act 1976

 (ii) On lodgement of an order granting a right over land to the Board or if an order vesting land in the Board contains a grant of such a right care should be taken in the assessment of the right granted.
 The only rights so far granted to the board pursuant to an Acquisition Order and lodged in the Registry have been in the nature of wayleaves for the purposes of constructing and maintaining a natural gas pipeline.
 Wayleaves such as these are, pursuant to section 43 of the Gas Act, 1976, burdens to which section 72 of the Registration of Title Act, 1964, applies.
-Mapping Branch should be requested to confirm that a wayleave is not to be mapped onto the Registry Map.
+Mapping Branch should be requested to confirm that the wayleave affects the Folio referred to in the Order.
+However as the wayleave is a Section 72 burden, it should not be mapped onto the Registry Map.

 The Registrar has agreed with the Board to enter a notice of the existence of such a burden in the following form: